 Unit Operations and Processes is designed to introduce students to the fundamental principles and basic physical operations and chemical and biological processes used for most of the major waste treatment unit operations.
 Emphasis will be placed on understanding the physics, thermodynamics, biology, chemistry and kinetics upon which each process is based, and on the basic calculation of treatment system design parameters.
 Prerequisites: PHYS 111 and MATH 231.
-[Fall] [4 credits] Contact hours: 4
+[Fall] Applied Learning - Other [4 credits] [4 contact hour(s)]